Building a great product requires a team effort.

 At UX studio we work in week-long design sprints.
 It makes it possible to move fast and iterate.
 We start every sprint with a design meeting, where our designer and researcher meet with the business leader and the technical leader of the product.

-On these meetings, we show the designs we made, and the research results we got.
-We also make the important design decisions together and agree on the tasks for the next sprint.
+At these meetings, we show the designs we made, and the research results we got.
+We also make important design decisions together and agree on the tasks for the next sprint.

 Finally, you need a good product manager who can support the design team.
 Her most important job is to emphasize the business goals, give feedback and make sure the design team will get whatever they need to do their job.